 He played in the water and challenged his grandpa (who has hiked The Narrows dozens of times) to race to the top of the big rock.
 We sweetened him up with granola bars, and talked about the best crossings to take on the way back.
 Near the end of the journey, he asked Grandpa if we could hike The Narrows again next year.

 That’s what I love about hiking the Zion Narrows.
 It’s not the destination that matters, but the memories we make along the way.

 Need a place to stay?
 Springdale is closest to Zion and has several good lodging options.
 St. George, Cedar City, Hurricane or Kanab also make a good base for a trip to Zion and other nearby attractions.
 Two places I really like are Zion Ponderosa Ranch and Resort on the east side of the park and Coral Springs Resort, just north of St. George.
-Explore these and other options at Booking.com.
+Click the button to check rates and availability for these and other options at TripAdvisor.